PreciONC - ONCOLOGY

 One of the world’s leading causes of death is cancer and one million new cancer cases are identified, and millions of people die every year from this deadly disease.
 The small silver lining of the whole sad problem is that if cancer is diagnosed in time, millions of individuals will be saved.

-Bioserve Biotechnologies offers continuous efforts to provide clinicians with an integrated molecular diagnostic solution that allows hereditary risk assessment, differential diagnosis, reliable prognosis, selection of targeted treatment, monitoring of therapy, and surveillance of disease.
+BioServe Biotechnologies continuous efforts to provide clinicians with an integrated molecular diagnostic solution for Oncology allows hereditary risk assessment, differential diagnosis, reliable prognosis, selection of targeted treatment, monitoring of therapy, and surveillance of disease.

 Genetic testing helps predict your risk of developing cancer.
 By looking for subtle changes in the genes, chromosomes, or proteins, genetic testing helps to find out the variations and these variations are called as “Mutations”.

 Pharmacogenomics uses knowledge about the genetic makeup or genome of a person to pick the drugs and doses of drugs that are likely to function best for that specific individual.
 The study of how medicines function, called pharmacology, blends this new discipline called genomics and this term collectively called as Pharmacogenomics.